 \subsubsection{Variogram}

-A variogram is a method in geostatistics that is used to quantify the degree of spatial autocorrelation between data points.
+Our method of kriging \citep{oliver1990kriging} relies on the concept of a variogram, where a variogram \citep{cressie1985fitting} is a method in geostatistics that is used to quantify the degree of spatial autocorrelation between data points.
 In contrast to IDW, which assumes a deterministic decrease in similarity as distance increases, a variogram provides a probabilistic approach to measuring how spatial correlation between values changes with increasing separation distance, allowing for a more data-driven approach towards deriving the weights of the values used to interpolate the value at an unknown site.
 Formally, the variogram \( \gamma(h) \) is defined as:

 where \( Z(x_i) \) is the observed value of the random variable \( Z \) at location \( x_i \); \( h \) is the lag distance, representing the separation distance between two locations; \( Z(x_i + h) \) is the value of \( Z \) at location \( x_i + h \); and \( N(h) \) is the number of data point pairs separated by distance \( h \).